 Thompson’s military service began in 1972 when he volunteered for the draft.
 He served on active duty in the United States Army until 1974 and on standby reserves from 1974 to 1978.
 During his military career, Thompson worked as an MP and was honorably discharged in 1978.
 In addition, Thompson graduated from West Virginia University College of Law in 1978 after earning a Bachelor of Science degree in criminal justice from Marshall University.
 He completed his studies at both Marshall University and West Virginia University law school one year ahead of schedule and graduated with honors from both.

 Upon graduating from law school, Thompson returned home to Wayne County to practice law.
-During his twenty-eight years as an attorney, he served his community in numerous capacities and developed a broad and varied legal background as he operated a general law practice that represented both small businesses and consumers in the Wayne, Cabell, Lincoln and Kanawha areas.
+During his twenty-eight years as an attorney, he served his community in numerous capacities and developed a broad and varied legal background.
+Thompson's general law practice represented both small businesses and consumers in the Wayne, Cabell, Lincoln and Kanawha County areas.
 In 1981, he became the assistant prosecuting attorney for Wayne County and in 1984 served as Wayne County divorce commissioner.
 Thompson also served on the Workers' Compensation Appeal Board from 1989 to 1997 and was the Chairman of the Board for the majority of that time.

 Rick and his wife, Beth Chambers Thompson, live in Lavalette.
 They have four children, Wesley, Rachel, Wade, and Dalton, and four grandchildren.